-The Port of Savannah is the third fastest growing major port in the world.
+The Port of Savannah is the third busiest container gateway in the nation.

-Down the road from Savannah, the Port of Brunswick is No. 1 for new auto imports in the U.S. and is the nation’s second busiest port for import and export autos.
+Brunswick is the nation’s second busiest port for import and export Ro/Ro cargo.

 For more information on the ports of Georgia see the Georgia Ports Authority’s website.